-If the municipality believes its population estimate does not reflect its permanent resident population as of July 1, 2013, it has until April 1, 2014 to request from the DCRA's director an adjustment to the estimated population.
-If a municipality's request for adjustment is postmarked after April 1, 2014, it will be denied by the director as being untimely filed.
-If the municipality's request for adjustment does not include all of the required documentation set forth in this manual, it will be denied by the director as being unresponsive.
+If a municipality, community, or reserve believes its population estimate does not reflect its permanent resident population, it has until April 1, 2018 to request from the DCRA's director an adjustment to the estimated population.
+If the request for adjustment is postmarked after April 1, 2018, it will be denied by the director as being untimely filed and if the request for adjustment does not include all of the required documentation set forth in this manual, it will be denied by the director as being unresponsive.

-In determining a new population estimate, communities must select one of the following estimation methods:
+In determining a new population estimate, the municipality, community and reserve must select one of the following estimation methods:

 - 1. A head count census, as described in this manual; or, - 2.
-A housing unit population estimate, as described in the separate Housing Unit Method Manual: Municipal Population Estimate Instructions and Reporting Forms, Revised January 2014.
+A housing unit population estimate, as described in the separate Housing Unit Method Manual: Population Estimate Instructions and Reporting Forms.

-Municipalities with a population of less than 1,000 must use the head count census, which is more reliable than the housing unit method for smaller populations.
-Municipalities with a population of 1,000 or more may use either method.
+Municipalities, communities and reserve with a population of less than 1,000 must use the head count census, which is more reliable than the housing unit method for smaller populations.
+Those with a population of 1,000 or more may use either method.